 Topiramate treatment produced a dose-related increased shift in serum creatinine from normal at baseline to an increased value at the end of 4 months treatment in adolescent patients (ages 12 years to 16 years) in a doubleblind, placebo-controlled study [see ADVERSE REACTIONS].

 Juvenile Animal Studies

-When topiramate (30 mg/kg/day, 90 mg/kg/day or 300 mg/kg/day) was administered orally to rats during the juvenile period of development (postnatal days 12 to 50), bone growth plate thickness was reduced in males at the highest dose, which is approximately 5 to 8 times the maximum recommended pediatric dose (9 mg/kg/day) on a body surface area (mg/m²) basis.
+When topiramate (30, 90 and 300 mg/kg/day) was administered orally to rats during the juvenile period of development (postnatal days 12 to 50), bone growth plate thickness was reduced in males at the highest dose tested.
+The higher of the doses not associated with effects on bone (90 mg/kg/day) is approximately 2 times the maximum recommended pediatric dose for epilepsy (9 mg/kg/day) on a body surface area (mg/m²) basis.

 Patients Undergoing Hemodialysis

 Topiramate is cleared by hemodialysis at a rate that is 4 to 6 times greater than a normal individual.
 Accordingly, a prolonged period of dialysis may cause topiramate concentration to fall below that required to maintain an anti-seizure effect.
 To avoid rapid drops in topiramate plasma concentration during hemodialysis, a supplemental dose of topiramate may be required.
 The actual adjustment should take into account the duration of dialysis period, the clearance rate of the dialysis system being used, and the effective renal clearance of topiramate in the patient being dialyzed [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].This monograph has been modified to include the generic and brand name in many instances.